 Revitalising The Town Centre

-A project has been launched to develop an Urban Design Strategy for Hertford's town centre.
+The project was launched in 2016 to develop an Urban Design Strategy for Hertford's town centre.

 - A successful redevelopment scheme for Bircherley Green

 - Retail policy and the need to address general concerns about the vitality of shopping areas

 - Deterioration of public realm quality and maintenance

 - The need to detail ideas for anticipated change of public spaces such as:

 - The Riverside